Localization of Documentation¶

 .po files for Read the Docs to translate your documentation.

 you will have one parent project and a number of projects marked as translations of that parent.

 phpmyadmin project is the parent for all translations.

 Then you must create a project for each translation,

 This has the results of serving:

 It also gets included in the Read the Docs flyout:

-The default language of any CNAME will be the language of the project the Domain object was set on.
-See Alternate Domains for more information.
+The default language of a custom domain is determined by the language of the parent project that the domain was configured on.
+See alternate_domains for more information.

 You can include multiple translations in the same repository,

 but each project must specify the language to build for those docs.